 Degree in International and Diplomatic Studies at Gorizia, University of Trieste.
 He has worked in the field of international cooperation in Bosnia Herzegovina, Montenegro, Serbia and Kosovo and has written numerous reports published in the Italian daily and weekly press.
 He has been an editor at Osservatorio Balcani e Caucaso since 2001.

-Expert Wikipedian, besides his volunteer work he has collaborated with Wikimedia Italy and Wikimedia Foundation.
+Master's degree in Law, expert Wikipedian, besides his volunteer work he has collaborated with Wikimedia Italy and Wikimedia Foundation.
 He has collaborated as an editor with Sanbaradio, the student radio of Trento, and as a photojournalist with Corriere del Trentino, the local edition of Corriere della Sera.
 After a first collaboration with OBCT in 2017, since 2018 he is Resource Centre & Wiki Curator.
 He is on Twitter as @ncaranti.

 PhD at Dublin City University, MA in East European Studies and degree in Political Science from the University of Bologna.
 He is an expert on post-Soviet affairs, with research focusing in particular on de facto states and on different approaches for the bulk extraction and analysis of textual contents form the web in this context.
 He is the author of a text-mining package for the R programming language.
 He is member of the board of directors of Asiac, Italy’s academic association for the study of Central Asia and the Caucasus.
 Exchange student at Jagiellonian University in Cracow, Poland, and Russian State University for the Humanities in Moscow, Russia; he has been visiting regularly Russia and other post-Soviet countries since 2000.
 He speaks fluently Russian and Romanian.
 He tweets at @giocomai.